-It is important for optimal health to eat a high proportion of anti-inflammatory alkaline-forming/ alkalising foods, which are mainly fruit and vegetables, and a low proportion of acid-forming foods, which include all animal products, refined foods, fried foods, grains and sugar.
+It is important for optimal health to eat a high proportion of anti-inflammatory or you can call it alkaline-forming or alkalising, foods, mainly fruit and vegetables, and a lower proportion of acid-forming foods, which include all animal products, refined foods, fried foods, grains and sugar.
+This is nothing revolutionary.
 The food and drink we consume impacts our internal environment.
 Medical research shows that cells with higher acidity in the body are associated with disease.
 I also experience the effects of the acidity or alkilinity of food directly everyday as an arthritic, if I eat acidic foods then my joints are more painful.
 I also get indigestion, as a coeliac and lactose intolerant my digestive system is sensitive.
 I am across the board especially sensitive to the effects of foods.
 It is very useful for me as an arthritic especially to categorise foods as alkaline or acidic, because that definition directly corresponds to the foods that make me well or unwell.
 Foods that fall under the acidic category are generally unhealthy if eaten too much, and foods that fall under the alkaline category are generally healthy to eat a lot of, and you should.
 This is the basic premise.

 an anti-inflammatory diet of mostly alkaline foods is giving your body (and brain) what it needs to be as healthy as it can be.